-A brave new world: Connecting food to the smart kitchenby Stuart Pallister, EHL Hospitality Insights
+A brave new world: the smart kitchenby Stuart Pallister, EHL Hospitality Insights

 Imagine a world where your food talks to the kitchen appliances.
 It may sound far-fetched, but apparently, the future may have already arrived.
 A company in the U.S. has raised a total of $43 million from investors to develop the connected kitchen – beyond appliances connecting to other appliances.